 She wonders if her son will ever see the truth about his addiction and destructive behaviors.
 She feels the damage on her own life from his chaotic patterns repeating over and over.

 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get full access to the Allies in Recovery eLearning program for families, click here.

 © Tobias Tullius via Unsplash

 “…I love podcast 55.
 Thanks…

 I know its typical for addicts bouncing around from house to house, to leave when they can and leave all their unwanted crap.
 My son has just done this again.
-Yet another new chance for him for him to start over – although he doesn’t see it that way.
-In his mind, he deserves it all.
+Yet another new chance for him for him to start over.
 After breaking bedroom door, furniture, hole in wall,etc after I last kicked him out, nothing has been fixed.
-Only taking what he wants, left the trash for three families to deal with.
+Only taking what he wants, leaving the trash behind.

 My own brain and life are damaged too.
 A few calm days then come the bad days.
 I’m thankful for sending out my thoughts today.”